The bright red dots are where

 What levels are safe?
 See 2008 government report about Copper in drinking water

-NID uses a multitude of terrestrial herbicides throughout the district along irrigation canals.
+NID uses a multitude of terrestrial herbicides throughout the district to control vegetation.

-#3 Recent court cases & research studies indicate Roundup exposure may cause negative health impacts across generations
+& research studies indicate that exposure to RoundUp (glyphosate) may cause negative health impacts such as non-Hodgkin’s lymphoma.

-A complete description of NID's weed management methods can be found here:
+A complete description of NID's 2019 weed management program can be found here:

 weed management program